PrivacyLion/relay-operator-app/README.md

 An open-source NOSTR relay and operator dashboard for privacy-preserving BTC paid data vending.

 - Turn any computer into a NOSTR relay with 1-click.
-- Own and monetize your data—get paid in BTC.
+- Own and monetize your data and get paid in BTC.
-- Full privacy, permissioned payments, and no corporate middlemen.
+- Full privacy, permissioned payments and no middlemen.
-- Includes DVM support, Lightning integration, and relay moderation.
+- Includes DVM support, Lightning integration and relay moderation.

 ---